Trump-Backed Bill Hagerty Seeks to Close Final Week with TN Win

 But Sethi’s narrative began crumbling after a Breitbart News investigation uncovered that his entire senior campaign staff was comprised of Never Trump political consultants.
 His campaign’s general consultant, his campaign manger, and his campaign chairman—as well as his highest-profile in-state endorsement former U.S. Rep. Zach Wamp (R-TN)—are all devout Never Trumpers.
 Sethi has never addressed this and refused, with the exception of providing a generic statement to Breitbart News from a low-level press staffer, to cooperate with the story or answer any questions about it.

 Meanwhile, Hagerty’s team unloaded a series of vicious attacks that eviscerated Sethi over a video in which the doctor—formerly from Massachusetts before he moved to Tennessee—praised Obamacare.
 “Massachusetts Manny,” Hagerty’s team branded Sethi as, seems to have stuck in the minds of Tennesseans as the momentum that Sethi had in those polls a little more than a month ago appears to have slowed and Hagerty’s team has the edge again.
 Sethi has spent the last month plus on defense, fending off the Obamacare allegations and other things like the fact he donated to a Democrat through ActBlue and that he supported gun control.
-Sethi’s once-strongest argument, that he was a doctor whose foundations have done good for the community, became a negative for him as it was revealed the various partners in his “Healthy Tennessee” program were leftist doctors including one who is running Nashville’s response to the coronavirus pandemic sharply at odds with President Trump.
+Sethi’s once-strongest argument, that he was a doctor whose foundations have done good for the community, became a negative for him as it was revealed the various partners in his “Healthy Tennessee” program were leftist doctors including one who is running Nashville’s response to the coronavirus pandemic sharply at odds with Trump.

 The president and his allies are leaving nothing to chance in Tennessee.
 Sen. Tom Cotton (R-AR) campaigned with Hagerty a little over a week ago, a trip on which Breitbart News accompanied them and conducted a joint interview that aired on Breitbart News Saturday on SiriusXM 125 the Patriot Channel.
 Then last weekend, Fox News star and nationally syndicated radio host Sean Hannity endorsed Hagerty calling him the “ONLY Trump conservative” in the race—a huge loss for Hagerty’s opponent whose allies, Breitbart News has learned, incorrectly thought Hannity was going to endorse against the president.